desmos-labs/primer/phases/phase-2/README.md

 # Phase 2
 The second phase of the Primer program is based on the `morpheus-2000` testnet.
-During this phase you will have the chance to become a validator and/or learn more about the replacements of Phase 1's likes: reactions! :tada:
+In this phase, you will learn how to become a validator and use reactions (:tada:) which have replaced the like action from Phase 1.

 ## Table of Contents
 - [Setup](#setup)